March 1, 2021

 Just like with a nightmare, absolutely respond when your child is having a night terror.
 This response, however, will look different, as your child will not be aware that you’re there.

-If, however, he does wake up, give him some reassurance, and like I outlined above with nightmares, the goal is to leave again for him to fall back asleep independently.
+If, for whatever reason, your little one does wake up after the night terror is over, give them some reassurance, just like we talked about with nightmares, and then remember the goal is to be able to leave again for them to fall back asleep independently.

 Conclusion